VikasMeshram2708/SmritiLok/README.md

 ### ToDo

+- [x] Add Auth, Middleware

-- [ ] Add Search bar to search the locations all over the world.
+- [x] Add Search bar to search the locations all over the world.

 - [x] Remove the Plus Button from sidebar next to locations.

-- [ ] Add Save Location Button on details section below the map.
+- [x] Add Save Location Button on details section below the map.

-- [ ] Add Auth, Middleware, marketing pages contact, about, Dashboard pages profile, settings.
+- [ ] Add marketing pages contact, about, Dashboard pages profile, settings.

 - [x] Add Charts.